glnnlhmn/SNHU/CS-305/Week 8/RESPONSE.md

 ```
   In retrospect I should have:

-      Spent a few hours upfront create a "Hello World" project in the spring framework to become more familiar with the environement.
+      Spent a few hours upfront created a "Hello World" project in the spring framework to become more familiar
       Forced the coding enviroment and change tracking into git
       Not limited my learning opportunity to what the class requires
 ```